Percona Everest installation and workflow¶

 --namespaces everest |

-By default, the everest namespace is used, and all the database operators (PXC, PSMDB, and PG) are installed. |
+Uses the default everest namespace and installs all supported operators (PXC, PSMDB, and PG). |

 --skip-db-namespace |

-Skip creation of database namespaces. |
+Skips creation of database namespaces. |

 Example